Alex - stock.adobe.com

 The differences between Rocky Linux and AlmaLinux aren't easy to spot, which is a product of both distributions being based on RHEL.

-Rocky Linux is community driven.
-In 2022, Ctrl IQ (CIQ), the founding sponsor and service provider of Rocky Linux, gave $26 million in funds to the distribution.
-This is a one-time fund to Rocky Linux, which means more funds are needed in the future.
+Rocky Linux is community-driven.
+Ctrl IQ (CIQ), the founding sponsor and service provider of Rocky Linux, has provided $26 million in funds to the distribution.
+This is a one-time fund, which means more funds will be needed in the future.
 CIQ was founded in 2020.
-Rocky Linux prospects might be deterred from the distribution if they do not want to take a chance with a newer company sponsoring Rocky Linux.
+Prospects of Rocky Linux might be deterred from the distribution if they do not want to take a chance with a newer company sponsoring it.

 However, that is not to discount Rocky Linux.
-CIQ might be a newcomer, but they have grown fast and have an outstanding reputation within the world of technology.
+CIQ might be a newcomer, but it has grown fast and has an outstanding reputation within the world of technology.
 Kurtzer has a massive built-in fan base because of CentOS, so the Rocky Linux community should continue to grow.
-With Kurtzer's dedication to improving what he did with CentOS, users can be certain he is committed to the community.
+With Kurtzer's dedication to improving what he did with CentOS, users can be sure he is committed to the community.

 Popularity

-According to Google Trends, Rocky Linux has been the more popular choice since around November 2020.
-The trend continues as Rocky Linux sees more interest over time and a larger subregion breakdown within the United States.
-And if you compare the two on a worldwide scale, the difference is less dramatic (although Rocky Linux still leads).
-However, if you look at another metric report -- which focuses on actual usage -- you'll see a more accurate listing of how each RHEL-based OS trends.
+According to Google Trends, Rocky Linux has been the most popular choice since November 2020.
+The trend continues as Rocky Linux sees more interest over time and a larger subregion breakdown within the U.S. On a worldwide scale, the difference is less dramatic -- although Rocky Linux still leads.
+Another metric report focused on usage and showed a more accurate listing of how each RHEL-based OS trends.

 Jack Wallen is an award-winning writer and avid promoter/user of the Linux OS.